burnnat/hymns-of-the-faith/content/session-02/week-05/notes.md

  - Youngest child of an Anglican minister, his three older siblings and his mother all died before he was 7
  - Although educated to be an attorney, Cowper suffered from severe depression and never practiced law
  - Fear of examination for a clerkship in the House of Lords led to an unsuccessful suicide attempt in 1763
- - Committed to an asylum run by a Christian doctor, he began to work out of his depression and committed himself to Christ
+ - Committed to an asylum run by a Christian doctor, he began to work out of his depression and renewed his personal commitment to Christ
- - He lived with church friends following his discharge, moving with them to Olney where John Newton was pastoring
+ - He lived with church friends following his discharge, moving with them to Olney where John Newton (author of "Amazing Grace") was serving as a pastor
  - There, he functioned as assistant to Newton and collaborated on the collection of {{{book "Olney Hymns"}}}, published in 1779 with 68 hymns by Cowper included
- - This hymn was written just before another bout of depression and again attempted suicide later the same year
+ - This hymn was written just before Cowper was struck by another bout of depression
+ - He attempted suicide again later the same year, but through care of friends continued to survive to the age of 69

 Tune: Thomas Ravenscroft, 1615
  - First published in the 1615 {{{book "Scottish Psalter"}}} as one of a dozen "common tunes", without any particular text